 A criminal record does not automatically disqualify a candidate from employment.
 In fact, The Equal Employment Opportunity Commission (EEOC) has sued companies for doing this, claiming they violated Title VII of the Civil Rights Act of 1964.

 An estimated one in four Americans of working age have some kind of criminal record.
 Finding a job with a history of arrests and/or convictions can be difficult.
 However, not all crimes are equal and employers must understand this.
 Furthermore, just because a record exists, it isn’t necessarily grounds for automatic dismissal.
 You may have to do some additional investigation and weigh your options.
+Learn about the rules of employment criminal background checks being EEOC compliant further in the text.

 The EEOC states: “Take special care when basing employment decisions on background problems that may be more common among people of a certain race, color, national origin, sex, or religion; among people who have a disability; or among people age 40 or older.
 For example, employers should not use a policy or practice that excludes people with certain criminal records if the policy or practice significantly disadvantages individuals of a particular race, national origin, or another protected characteristic, and does not accurately predict who will be a responsible, reliable, or safe employee.
 In legal terms, the policy or practice has a ‘disparate impact’ and is not ‘job related and consistent with business necessity.'”

 There are many examples of EEOC lawsuits regarding discrimination based on criminal records.
 One to note started in 2008 when BMW switched contractors at a production facility in Spartanburg, South Carolina.
 The switch required the new contractor to perform a criminal background screen on all existing employees who re-applied to continue working in their positions at BMW.
-At that time, BMW’s criminal conviction record guidelines excluded from employment all persons with convictions in certain categories of crime, regardless of how long ago the employee had been convicted or whether the conviction was for a misdemeanor or felony.
+At that time, BMW’s criminal conviction record guidelines excluded from employment all persons with convictions in certain categories of crime.
+And, it was regardless of how long ago the employee had been convicted or whether the conviction was for a misdemeanor or felony.

 According to the EEOC, after the criminal background checks were performed, BMW learned that approximately 100 incumbent workers at the facility, including employees who had worked there for several years, did not pass the screen.
 Allegedly, 80 percent of the incumbent workers disqualified from employment as a result of applying BMW’s guidelines were black.
 Following an investigation, the EEOC filed suit alleging that blacks were disproportionately disqualified from employment as a result of the criminal conviction record guidelines.
 The EEOC sought relief for 56 African-Americans who were discharged.